The command line programs

 Ipescript: running Ipe scripts

 Ipescript runs an Ipe script written in the Lua language with bindings for the Ipe objects, such as the script update-master.
 Ipescript automatically finds the script in Ipe’s script directories.
-On Unix, you can place your own scripts in ~/.ipe/scripts.
+On Linux, you can place your own scripts in ~/.local/share/ipe/scripts, on MacOS use ~/Library/Ipe/Scripts.

 The Ipe distribution contains the following scripts: